MarcinDoga/CPP-Algorithms-Collection/README.md

 # C++ Algorithms & Data Structures Collection
-A collection of my own implementations of classic algorithms, data structures, and math-logic programs written in C++.
+A collection of my own implementations of classic algorithms, data structures, and math-logical programs written in C++ over the past 6 years.
 The project serves as a base for testing code optimization, experimenting with memory management, and exploring advanced language mechanisms.
 ## Main categories of algorithms
 ### Mathematics and optimization